SUSSdeveloper/SUSSprg/README.md

    sudo tar -xvf linux-source-6.8.0.tar.bz2
    </pre>

-4. Copy the current kernel configuration file from the boot directory to the extracted directory, renaming it as `.config'.
+4. Copy the current kernel configuration file from the boot directory to the extracted directory, renaming it as `.config`.
 This step ensures that the existing kernel settings are preserved and used as a baseline for further configuration.
    <pre>
    cd /usr/src/linux-source-6.8.0/
    sudo cp /boot/config-$(uname -r) .config